Skip to main content

 ./manage.sh stop

-• To stop only specific services
+• To stop only specific services:

-./manage.sh stop haproxy td-agent
+./manage.sh stop haproxy indexing

 The script stops services in reverse dependency order to ensure a clean shutdown.